 6. Lotus Flower Tattoo

 The lotus is a flower that is not just incredibly beautiful but also rich in symbolism.
 It is often connected to ideas of rebirth, enlightenment, and beauty.
-It makes for an interesting tattoo, especially for those deep-thinkers who often contemplate the fragility of our existence.
+It makes for interesting tattoo ideas for men, especially for those deep-thinkers who often contemplate the fragility of our existence.
 The bloom is also linked to spiritual awakening and is often depicted in Buddhism.
 The muddy conditions the lotus grows in have also made it a symbol of perseverance and hope, a reminder that beauty exists even in difficult times.

 7. Peony Flower Tattoo